 Once you have settled into life as a breastfeeding mother, you will no doubt enjoy renewing your relationship with your partner as well.
-One of the welcome advantages of exclusive round-the-clock breastfeeding (no water, juice, formula, solids, or other supplements for the baby) is that it significantly reduces the chance of your becoming pregnant again during the first six months because it delays the resumption of your ovulatory cycles.
+One of the welcome advantages of exclusive round-the-clock breastfeeding (no water, juice, formula, solids or other supplements for the baby) is that it significantly reduces the chance of your becoming pregnant again during the first six months because it delays the return of your ovulation cycles.

 You will probably not become pregnant, even without active contraceptive use, if:

 - your baby is less than six months old,

 - your periods have not yet started again,

 - AND you are fully breastfeeding both day and night.

 At about four to six weeks after giving birth, once your milk supply is firmly established, you may begin using contraceptives.
 But be sure to discuss the issue with your baby's pediatrician and your gynecologist first.
 There are no harmful effects on infants when the mother uses hormonal contraceptives, but their use may diminish